Psychology Graduate Courses and Timetables

 Course Registration and Deadlines

-Please reference the list of important dates on the School of Graduate and Postdoctoral Studies website for enrollment deadlines.
+Please refer to the list of important dates on the School of Graduate and Postdoctoral Studies website for enrolment deadlines, such as the last day to enrol in or drop a graduate course.

 Comprehensive Examinations